Polyhedra

 Table 1: Regular polyhedra have, by definition, regular faces and vertex figures.
 Thus, if we list all possible faces in columns and all possible vertex figures in rows we can enumerate all regular polyhedra (yellow) and regular tilings of the Euclidean (dark gray) and hyperbolic (gray) planes.
 The convex regular polyhedra have their names in boldface.
 The objects along the diagonal have identical faces and vertex figures, they are therefore self-dual.
 Flipping the position of the table around this diagonal, we find dual polyhedra: for instance, the Great stellated dodecahedron is the dual of the Great icosahedron.
 The objects in light gray are not tilings, they are degenerate polyhedra with an infinite number of elements, the reason for this is that they are isomorphic to the tilings of the hyperbolic plane indicated with the same letters.

-That the Platonic solids are the only regular convex polyhedra can be proved very easily by noting that at least three faces must meet at each vertex, and that the sum of the inner angles of those faces must be less than 360 degrees.
+That the Platonic solids are the only regular convex polyhedra can be proved very easily by noting that at least n = 3 faces must meet at each vertex, and that n times the inner angles at those vertices (β) must be less than 360 degrees.

 1. Thus, for Triangular faces, the possibilities are the Tetrahedron, Octahedron and Icosahedron.
-When 6 Triangles meet and a vertex, the sum of the inner angles reaches 360 degrees, and we have the Triangular tiling of the Euclidean plane.
+When 6 Triangles meet and a vertex, 6 × β = 360 degrees, and we have the Triangular tiling of the Euclidean plane.
 For seven Triangles meeting at a vertex, we have the Order-7 triangular tiling, one of the infinitely many regular tilings of the hyperbolic plane.

-2. If three Squares meet at a vertex, we have the Cube, if four Squares meet at a vertex, we reach a sum of inner angles of 360 degrees, thus obtaining the Square tiling of the Euclidean space.
+2. If three Squares meet at a vertex, we have the Cube, if four Squares meet at a vertex, 4 × β = 360 degrees, thus obtaining the Square tiling of the Euclidean space.
 Beyond this only hyperbolic tilings with Squares.

 3. If three Pentagons meet at each vertex, we have the Dodecahedron, if four or more meet at a vertex, we have again hyperbolic tilings.

-4. For Hexagons, no polyhedra are possible: if three meet at a vertex, we already have a sum of inner angles of 360 degrees, thus obtaining the Hexagonal tiling of the Euclidean space.
+4. For Hexagons, no polyhedra are possible: if three meet at a vertex, we already have 3 × β = 360 degrees, thus obtaining the Hexagonal tiling of the Euclidean space.
 Beyond this only hyperbolic tilings exist.

 In this process, we see that the closest analogues of polyhedral surfaces are tilings of 2-Dimensional surfaces, Euclidean and hyperbolic.
 There is a close correspondence between polyhedral surfaces and the finite tilings of a 2-D spherical surface, the spherical polyhedra, but this correspondence is not one-to-one because some types of regular spherical polyhedra have no corresponding regular polyhedra, like the regular beach ball.